Bob Basset: Special projects

 Bob Basset created a mask for a bull terrier dog once, but later gave up on the idea, seeing it as animal abuse.
 Later the idea was re-imagined into a leather steampunk dog, which was a popular item in many exhibitions.
 Serhii Petrov cherished it as a piece of art and as a memory, for it was based on a real-life dog, which Serhii's family rescued from the street.

-In 2016, Bob Basset created a biker's mask for an Iron Custom Motocycles speed record motorcycle project called Inspirium.
+In 2016, Bob Basset created a biker's mask for an Iron Custom Motorcycles speed record motorcycle project called Inspirium.

 During the Ukrainian revolution of 2013–2014, Serhii Petrov took part in several pro-Ukrainian protests in Kharkiv.
 These events influenced both his politics and his art.
 "Before 2014 I did not give any importance to my origins: nothing, in my art, spoke of Ukraine.
 At the time I just wanted to be an artist of the world.
 After that year, being Ukrainian took on a completely different weight.
 My national identity has started to make itself felt more and more, even if what I do continues to have a global character" says Petrov.
 At the end of 2013, Bob Basset presented the Mask of Maidan, which looks like a baton smashing the face of its wearer.
 The photo of the mask was published in Dazed magazine.

 The Mask of Maidan became a symbol of political repressions in Ukraine.
 It was dedicated to the media representatives who worked in war zones and suffered injuries there.
 In 2014, the mask was auctioned on eBay, and the studio donated all of the profit to Hromadske.TV, which, in Petrov's opinion, was one of the last representatives of independent Ukrainian journalism.
 During the Ukrainian revolution and the beginning of the Made in Ukraine Movement, Bob Basset received another spur of recognition in its native country.

 In 2016, Bob Basset partnered with another Ukrainian artist for the first time: Gamlet Zinkivskyi.
 The project was a video called "Secret Room" that was presented at the Addiction a L’oeuvre festival in Paris.

 During the 2020 COVID-19 pandemic, Bob Basset created a design for a new mask that could be used as a temporary replacement for or in addition to virus-protection masks.
 The mask's design is simple, and making it requires only five minutes, an A4 paper sheet, several stationery rubber bands, and scissors.
 Serhii Petrov said that his mask could be useful in prevention of the virus' spread through airborne droplets if a sick person wore it, but emphasized that it didn't directly protect people from the virus.